-If you want a coding or data science related job in the tech sector as a web developer, software engineer or web app developer, what skills do you really need to get a foot in the door, if you live in or around Sheffield?
+If you want a coding or data science related job in the tech sector as a web developer, software engineer or data science expert, what skills do you really need to get a foot in the door, if you live in or around Sheffield?

 Plus, we’ll reveal the path that you can take to a better job you really want, that will also help to plug the nation’s digital skills gap!